-The intellectual work of the journalist undered some oclipsed during the process of industrial institute and heree competition for circulation, but there are now seen that the Journalist, the writing man, the intelligent and responded reported against and the owner, and the process of the company against a comming against a to his own.
+The intellectual work of the journalist undered some oclipsed during the process of industrial institute and heree competition for circulation, but there are now seen that the Journalist, the writing man, the intelligent and responded reported against and the owner, and the process of the company against a comming against also his own.

-Meither the radio nor the newpept at the cinears will displace the written word.
+Meither the radio nor the newped at the cinears will displace the written word.
 In other second the perspaner is an indeportant and increasingly important facilities in our secal like.
 What is equally tree in that the public are in the long rout the Manters of the Freen They are inevitably becausing money.
 It is investible the standards of training for newspaper work must beep in step with modern progress.

-That, as I see it personally, let the background for the new step by as important academic institution like the London University, But it the need for sound academic training has been store injurent, so, with the experience complement.
+That, as I see it personally, let the background for the new step by as important academic institution like the London University, But it the need for sound academic training has been store injurent, so, with the excrement complement, nerwopaper technique and mechaniem, has the need for all near controllineous pression I amoust-day for the sinjurity of those above to begin a journalists career.
+Even if the pression of the singular of the singular through the singular for sound and early study of its restricted several country of the